Original Article

 Addressing this gap, the paper draws on Urie

-Bronfenbrenner’s Socio-Ecological Model as a critical framework to analyze how
+Bronfenbrenner’s Socio-Ecological Model as a critical framework to analyze how hunger is shaped across interconnected

-model articulates human experience as nested within systems: the microsystem
+ecological systems.
+Bronfenbrenner’s model articulates human experience as

-(interactions among microsystems), exosystem (indirect environments like
+environments such as family), mesosystem (interactions among microsystems), exosystem (indirect environments like institutions),

-institutions), macrosystem (broad
+macrosystem (broad cultural

-objects, and symbols in its immediate external environment” Bronfenbrenner (1995).
+symbols in its immediate external environment” Bronfenbrenner (1995).
 This highlights that deprivation is

 not an isolated event but formed via ongoing, repeated interactions with people